JHannah30/100-Days-of-Code/README.md

   - How to handle fetch errors.
   - How to create custom hooks

-- Prepped for my chat about the UX roole tomorrow:
+- Prepped for my chat about the UX role tomorrow:
   - Read about the company and their mission
   - Read around web accessibility and had a flick through WCAG 2.1
   - Practiced low-fidelity wireframing on Figma